QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Imaginary parts of the effective action

-It follows that the negative imaginary part of the effective action (\ref{NOcontribution}) appearing due to the negative mode in the spectrum (\ref{negmode}) leads to the apparent conflict with the unitarity and causality of the theory (\ref{probabi}).
+It follows that the negative imaginary part of the effective action (\ref{NOcontribution}) appearing due to the negative mode in the spectrum (\ref{negmode}) leads to an apparent conflict with the unitarity and causality of the theory (\ref{probabi1}).
 This inconsistency points to the fact that the imaginary term is a result of the quadratic approximation and therefore requires analysis of the quantum fluctuations beyond the quadratic approximation \cite{Nielsen:1978nk, Ambjorn:1978ff, Ambjorn:1980ms,Flory:1983td,Savvidy:2019grj,Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.
-Below it will be demonstrated that indeed, the appearance of the negative mode is a result of the quadratic approximation and that the self-interaction of the negative mode eliminates the imaginary term from the chromomagnetc effective action.
+It appears that the self-interaction of the negative mode eliminates the imaginary term from the chromomagnetc effective action.

-Let us consider first a number of physical arguments and analytical results that lead us to the conclusion that there is no imaginary terms in the chromomagnetic effective Lagrangian (\ref{YMeffecLagrangian}).
-First of all, the magnetic field does no work and therefore cannot separate a pair of virtual vacuum charged particles to the asymptotic states at infinity \cite{Savvidy:1977}, as it happens in the case of electric field \cite{Sauter:1931zz, Heisenberg:1936nmg, Schwinger:1951nm}.
+Let us consider first a number of physical arguments and analytical results that lead to the conclusion that there are no imaginary terms in the effective action in the case of chromomagnetic gauge fields (\ref{YMeffecLagrangian}).
+First of all, the magnetic field does no work and therefore cannot separate a pair of virtual charged particles to the asymptotic states at infinity \cite{Savvidy:1977}, as it happens in the case of the electric field \cite{Sauter:1931zz, Heisenberg:1936nmg, Schwinger:1951nm}.
 Secondly, the probability (\ref{probabi}) that no actual pair creation occurs during the history of the system evolution leads to the inequality \be 2~ \mathcal{I}m ~\Gamma(H) \geq 0 \ee meaning that any imaginary term in the effective action should be non-negative, otherwise it will break the unitarity and causality of the theory.